-This keto fried chicken is extremely crispy, succulent, full of flavor and a crowd-pleaser.
+This keto fried chicken is extremely crispy, succulent, full of flavor, and a crowd-pleaser.
 The almond flour low carb breading is super easy to make.
-Enjoy fried chicken for lunch with a side of cauliflower mash.
+Enjoy quick and easy fried chicken ready in just 30 minutes with simple ingredients.

 I’ve been a KFC regular fried and spicy chicken fan for a long time.
-The best part is that sometimes I still enjoy homemade low carb fried chicken, a recipe that in my opinion resembles and tastes even better than the one you buy.
+The best part is that sometimes I still enjoy homemade low carb fried chicken, a recipe that, in my opinion, resembles and tastes even better.

-When cooking at home, even fried dishes (that are higher in calories) can be healthier.
-You can choose the frying oil, the coating, adjust the seasonings, omit the sugars and other nasty ingredients.
+Even fried dishes (that are higher in calories) can be healthier when cooking at home.
+You can choose the frying oil, the coating, adjust the seasonings, and omit the sugars and other nasty ingredients.

 But, be careful these golden little fried chicken pops are addictive.
 I haven’t yet met someone who doesn’t like crispy on the outside and juicy on the inside fried chicken.